Countess-of-Chester-Hospital-NHS-FT/Outputs-Training/README.md

 Example code for creating web apps or html outputs using streamlit and quarto.
 This content is based on content from the [HSMA Programme](https://hsma-programme.github.io/hsma_site/).

 # Try out the code
+### Requirements: Install and test Anaconda and VSCode
 In order to run the code you will need to download a copy of this repo and see requirements in each section.
 Do this by clicking the big green 'Code' button top right and selecting 'Download ZIP' then unpack the files somewhere sensible on your computer, I would recommend somewhere on the C Drive rather than a shared drive.

 ## HTML